CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

 8. ~~The development team decided that it’s much better to convert the TaskList object to a Session object.~~ Update: it’s better to keep these two objects separate.
 The session script will act as the middle man between the Timer and the TaskList object.
 This is because the session script is only communicating with UI components.
     - ~~One reason is because the TaskList object is already doing LocalStorage read and writes.~~
     - ~~It’s better to keep all the LocalStorage manipulation in one place because it makes the job of the main script easier – all it has to do is run new Session() and call the methods to do its logic.~~
+9. The pop-up task list should be a button with its own standalone logic.
+Teresa or Annika will implement this part of the task list.
+10. ~~We should update the task list by rebuilding.
+That is, we should procedurally inject HTML code into the task list via innerHTML every time something changes, even if it's a small change.~~ Update: Don't rely on rebuilding the task list every time something changes.
+Instead, we should just re-render the task list.
+    - Rebuilding the task list was rather inefficient -- it completely destroyed and recreates the HTML elements, which is inefficient; not to mention that it also removes event listeners, making it hard to manage references.
+Additionally, Andy says that a problem they've had is that the TaskList object is an instance variable, which means it won't be able to handle edits as the user is pulling up the task list on the web application.
+    - Thus, by going with a component based approach and cloning the template for each row, we can store references of each row and keep track of the state easily.
+    - Additionally, this precents the need to re-render the HTML portion of the task list after each change.
+11. There should be two different task lists: one that's view-only and one that's editable.
+    - The view-only task list